A Detailed Guide to HHG PCS Moves: Simplifying Your Household Goods Relocation

 As you prepare, you may wonder how you’ll get your vehicle to your new city.

-In an OCONUS move, which includes moving overseas or to Hawaii and Alaska, each service member is authorized to ship one personal vehicle.
+In an OCONUS move, which includes moving overseas or to Hawaii and Alaska, service members may be authorized to ship one personal vehicle, subject to eligibility requirements.
 You will need to get your vehicle to a designated drop-off site and pick it up from the designated site once you arrive.

 HHG Move Timeline

-One of the main reasons people opt for a PPM instead of an HHG move is the timing.
+One of the main reasons people opt for a PPM rather than an HHG move is timing.
 When you pack and move your own household, you have much more control over when things happen and how long it takes to get to your new home.
 If you are driving a moving truck, you can load it up, drive to your destination, and unload in a matter of days.
-The same move with a moving company can take weeks or even months.
+Delivery timelines vary based on distance, distination, season, and transportation availability.

 The exact number of days it takes to transport your household goods depends on where you are shipping from and to.
-The most recent intratransit timetable can help you determine the time it takes from one location to another.
+The most recent intratransit timetable can help you determine the transit time between locations.

 You should receive an expected timeline when you complete your pre-move counseling with the transportation office; however, delays can still occur, even after your household items have been packed.
 If you encounter unexpected delays, work with your new command to obtain temporary items, such as pots, pans, and dishes, to help make your wait more manageable.

-When your items arrive, the moving company will unpack them and reassemble any furniture as needed.
+When your items arrive, unpacking and furniture reassembly services may be available depending on the shipment and service level provided.
 Inspect everything closely for damage, especially if it was stored during the move.

 Should You Do an HHG Move?